Forstmann & Co. Inc. is a merchant bank whose goal is to identify and invest early in companies participating in large magnitudes of change.

 The economy would not be determined by ordinary inventory cycles, but rather by the Federal Reserve’s active policies to undermine reckless congressional overspending on social issues and full employment.
 Monetary Policy, moving rates to dull the economy, would influence financial markets.
 Spikes in Federal Fund Rates would be used to suppress inflation and money supply would also be used as a tool to break the fiscal stimulus rendered by the Congress.
 The savings function needed to adapt to a changing world- the active fed and monetarists- versus the political tide of enhancing entitlement programs and subsidizing unemployment.

 Mergers & acquisitions, joint ventures, licensing & development

 Execution, strategy definition, corporate actions & asset allocation

-Mr. Forstmann serves as the Chairman of Investment Committee and Managing Partner of Forstmann & Co.
-Inc. He provides leadership, strategy and guidance for the firms overall decisions.
-Previously, Mr. Forstmann founded Forstmann-Leff & Associates in 1967 and served as investment advisor to pension funds that became second original hedge funds in the US.
+Mr. Forstmann founded Forstmann-Leff & Associates in 1967 and served as investment advisor to pension funds that became the second original hedge fund in the US.
 By 1985, the firm managed over $5 billion assets under management.

 Notable assets under managements were: Intel, Pfizer, Standard Oil of Indiana, The Pension Guarantee Corp, The Ford Family, Northrop, Honeywell, Lockheed, Northwest Airlines, Knight Ridder, Delta Airlines, Texas Instruments, Raychem, Studebaker, Chrysler, Commercial Credit, MCA Universal, the City of New York, the State of Minnesota, the State of Maine, Holy Cross University, and the Archdiocese of New York.